Reverb is Retiring

 Using the innovative Common Metadata Repository (CMR) as its foundation, Earthdata Search provides an enhanced user experience (including sub-second searches through the entire EOSDIS data collection), enhanced data discovery, and a modern technology platform designed to easily scale as EOSDIS data holdings increase.
 Both Reverb and Earthdata Search will be available for conducting EOSDIS data searches until Reverb retires.

-Earthdata Search takes NASA Earth data search and discovery to the next level.
+Earthdata Search takes NASA Earth science data search and discovery to the next level.
 See for yourself—take Earthdata Search for a test drive and let us know what you think!

 Published March 31, 2017